nasa/giant/documentation/html/_sources/tutorial/initial_set_up.rst.txt

 Subclassing OpNavImage
 ----------------------
 With the imports out of the way the first object we need to update is the :class:`.OpNavImage` class.
-While its not required to personalize the :class:`.OpNavImage` class, it is generally a good idea because it allows you to automatically fill in much of the required meta data for the image at load time, and also allows you to build special loaders that can handle non-standard image formats (like raw formats directly from the spacecraft).
-There are two different methods we can override to set these behaviours.
+While it's not required to personalize the :class:`.OpNavImage` class, it is generally a good idea because it allows you to automatically fill in much of the required metadata for the image at load time, and also allows you to build special loaders that can handle non-standard image formats (like raw formats directly from the spacecraft).
+There are two different methods we can override to set these behaviors.
 The first is :meth:`.load_image`.
 In this method, the image data is loaded from the file and stored as a 2D numpy array.
 The method expects a string to be input that represents the path to the file to be loaded, and the rest of GIANT expects that the loaded image data is returned as a numpy array.
 If your image is in a basic format then you probably don't need to worry about this (and for this tutorial, that